Skip to main content

 Definition: Message Testing

-In marketing and public relations, message testing refers to the practice of presenting different versions of a persuasive message to targeted audiences in order to gather feedback about how receptive they are to the premise, structure, wording, length, and platform of the message as well as other more detailed qualitative responses in each case.
-In simple terms, message testing measures if audiences understand the message the organization is trying to convey and what they may like or dislike about the message and how it is presented.
+In marketing and public relations, message testing refers to the practice of presenting different versions of a persuasive message to targeted audiences in order to gather feedback about how receptive they are to the premise, structure, wording, length, and platform of the message.
+In simple terms, message testing measures how well audiences understand persuasive messages and which ones they are most likely to like, dislike, respond to, etc.

-The way messages from brands and institutions meant for mass audiences are written is important.
-Creative success in this area can make a significant difference in what people think about a brand, industry, or institution, and this can equate to greater power, influence and success in society, but there is more to messaging than creative writing and testing messages with targeted focus groups in person, on the web or on mobile devices.
+The way promotional messages are written is important.
+Creative success in this area can make a significant difference in what people think about a brand, industry, or institution, and this can equate to greater power, influence and success.
+There is more to successful messaging than creative writing and message testing.

 Consider this quote from a paper put out by the Institute for Public Relations: "A common misconception holds that 'messaging' is a purely creative endeavor based on clever phrasing, brilliant visuals and edgy disruptive execution.
 While creativity certainly plays an important part, successful messaging is as much science as art; and the required science actually enhances the creative process by focusing resources on those messaging opportunities with the highest potential.
 All of these tools can mean a more catered, personal media consumption experience, but they can also mean the death of privacy as an individual's media use data can easily be tied to their movement, shopping, and purchase habits as well as their proclivities."

 The ethical concerns in public relations are similar to those in advertising with an added caveat.
-In addition to working with consumer data, PR professionals often gather large amounts of mass media and social media content to analyze how much their organization is being talked about and what is being said.
-While it is possible to track the success of a message or a campaign, PR professionals should not mislead their partners, internal or external, into thinking that they can control the narrative at all times.
+In addition to working with consumer data, public relations professionals often gather large amounts of mass media and social media content to analyze how much their organization is being talked about and what is being said.
+While it is possible to track the success of a message or a campaign, public relations professionals should not mislead their partners, internal or external, into thinking that they can control the narrative at all times.

-Human communication is influenced by numerous variables, and no PR writer or firm can predict them all.
+Human communication and behavior are constantly being influenced by numerous variables.
+No public relations writer or firm can predict them all.

 Ethics of audience targeting

-Not only are circumstances like this bad for business, in the long run they are likely to be bad for society.
-Media writers must exercise extreme care and caution when working with data to target messages.
-The people on the receiving end are not amorphous collections of audience members.
+Not only are circumstances like this bad for business, in the long run they are likely bad for society.
+Media writers must exercise extreme care and caution when working with data to create and disseminate targeted messages.
+The people on the receiving end are not an imaginary audience.
 They are individuals who can be helped or hurt by what you write.

-The University of West Virginia's Information Technology Services has a list of suggestions for individuals modified to fit this space:
+The University of West Virginia's Information Technology Services has a list of suggestions for individuals who want to protect their online privacy.
+It has been modified to fit this space:

 1. Don’t overshare information on social media.